Save Our Neighborhood

 A developer named Scott Anastasi wants to tear down the credit union at 2409 Arlington Ave. in Torrance, CA and replace it with twenty two-story, two-car garage houses.

 This neighborhood already is congested with an insane amount of traffic.
-Torrance Elementary School, Torrance High School, Torrance Park, Zamperini Stadium and the new swim stadium all affect traffic at the intersection of Arlington and Lincoln, where the credit union currently stands.
+Torrance Elementary School, Torrance High School, Torrance Park, Wilson Park, the Torrance Unified School District maintenance yard, Kurt T. Sherry Continuation High School, Zamperini Stadium and the new swim stadium all affect traffic at the intersection of Arlington and Lincoln, where the credit union currently stands.
 (And remember: high school = teenage drivers.)

 Traffic has increased so drastically in recent years due to all of the construction and new housing in the area, the city had to add two crossing guards to handle the volume of cars and people weekday mornings and afternoons.
 It's a bit scary to watch them risking life and limb to stop rushing traffic on Arlington, which has no signal or 4-way stop sign.
 Even with a signal or stop, forty more cars would place a significant negative impact on this small neighborhood.

-Please help us reach the planning commission of the City of Torrance and convince them this project is not right for this intersection.
+Please help us reach the Torrance city council and convince them this project is not right for this intersection.
 It will overcrowd the neighborhood and create a traffic nightmare worse than the one we currently have.

 The planning commission for the City of Torrance found in our favor at a public hearing on Wednesday, April 18.
-It is likely the developer will appeal the decision.
-Please sign this petition and help us encourage the city council to uphold the planning commission's recommendation.
+The developer has appealed the decision.
+Please sign this petition, write the city council to help us exhort them to uphold the planning commission's recommendation, and attend the meeting on June 19th.

 Today: Marann is counting on you